Is once saved always saved Biblical?

 “Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”
 Matthew 7:22-23

-And what day is “that day”?
-It is the day of the Lord when He comes in power and glory with the sound of the trump.
+And what day is Jesus talking about? “that day” It is the day of the Lord when He comes in power and glory with the sound of the trump.

-And these people call Him Lord because they considered themselves Christians as they did many wonderful works in His name, but unfortunately they did not know Him, and neither did He know them, and so this is His reply.
+And these people call Him Lord, Lord because they considered themselves Christians, and they did many wonderful works in His name, but unfortunately they did not know Him, and neither did He know them, and so this was the reply.

 “And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.”
 Mat 7:23